 Depending on the specific procedure being performed and facility capabilities, cosmetic nurses may be expected to travel to the operating room with their surgeon to support them during more invasive surgeries.

-Similar to other nursing specialties, there are unique requirements that any applicant must have in order to successfully land a job as an aesthetic nurse.
+Similar to other nursing specialties, there are unique requirements that any applicant must have to successfully land a job as an aesthetic nurse.
 While the specific requirements may differ depending on the type of clinic you apply for, examples of some must-have requirements for this position include:

-- Having a valid RN license — In order to start your career as an aesthetic nurse, you first must become a licensed registered nurse!
+- Having a valid RN license — To start your career as an aesthetic nurse, you first must become a licensed registered nurse!
 Whether you choose to take the traditional four-year bachelor of nursing (BSN) program or take the two-year associate’s degree in nursing (ADN), graduating from either of these programs is the first step to becoming a cosmetic nurse.
 After graduation, achieving a passing grade on the NCLEX-RN exam and holding a valid RN license from your state’s governing association are also required to apply for any aesthetic nursing position.

 - Work experience as a nurse — Because of the unique challenges and responsibilities of this role, having experience working as a registered nurse is often a requirement for any applicant.
 While nurses working in any area of the profession can become cosmetic nurses, having experience working in specialties like plastic and aesthetic surgery or dermatology can be valuable assets to new graduates looking to become an aesthetic nurse.